 Price: Around USD 6

 It’s a wondrous, fresh, dynamic structure that embraces a series of masterpieces from sacred rocks.
-With its impressive exterior design, the museum captures the details of the Golden Era of Greece that was the origin of European art and renaissance.
+With its impressive exterior design, the museum captures the details of the Golden Era of Greece which was the origin of European art and the renaissance.

 Why should you visit the Acropolis Museum?